DaintyJet/VChat_Security_Cookies/README.md

 <img src="Images/Additional-SC-Alloc.png">

 ## Security Cookie/Canary Types
-When it comes to what a *security cookie* or *stack canary* is the answer at first seems relatively simple.
+When it comes to what a *security cookie* or *stack canary* is the answer to the question of what they are at first seems relatively simple.
 They are a *value* placed on the stack when the function is called, and this *value* is then checked when accessing critical data.
 However, the most important question still remains!
 What is the value placed on the stack?

 There are a few classes of stack canaries and in modern implementations they may be a mixture of characteristics associated with these classes.

 ### Terminator Canaries
 As most overflows leverage unsafe string operations like `scanf(...)`, `gets(...)`, `strcpy(...)`, `sprintf(...)`, etc. This canary leverages the fact that certain characters act as terminators, signifying the end of a C style string.
 Examples of terminating characters include the *null-terminator* `'\0'` with the value of `0x00` or depending on the operation used the *newline (Line Feed)* character `'\n'` with the value of `0x0A`.
 Filing a series of 4-bytes in a 32-bit system or 8-bytes in a 64-bit system with a terminating character makes it difficult for an attacker to overflow past the *security cookie*/*canary* using unsafe string operations without changing the canaries's value as the string would be terminated before reaching the target of the overflow.
 If the attacker did use an unsafe string operation to overflow past the canary, then it's value would have been changed and the overflow detected.

 Below are a series of images that attempt to showcase how a *terminator canary* would work: